imagej/imagej.github.io/_pages/develop/ij1-plugins.md

         }
     }

-**Note:** it is of course possible to implement a filter plugin using the *PlugIn* interface, but ImageJ will perform more convenience functions if you use the *PlugInFilter* interface, such as verifying that there is an image and that it is of the correct type, and error handling.
+{% include notice icon="note" content="It is of course possible to implement a filter plugin using the `PlugIn` interface, but ImageJ will perform more convenience functions if you use the `PlugInFilter` interface, such as verifying that there is an image and that it is of the correct type, and error handling." %}

 ## Limitations